CREATIVE MIGRATION CLIMATE POLICY

 Travel

-Use public transportation and car-share as much as possible
+• Use public transportation, car-share or opt for EV vehicles as much as possible

-When traveling, use green accommodation (i.e. avoid hotels and opt for couchsurfing or other options instead) where
+• When traveling, use green accommodation (i.e. avoid hotels and opt for couchsurfing or other options instead) where possible

 Shipping

-Collaborate with other non-profit organizations, i.e. FREC to coordinate and consolidate shipping wherever possible
+• Collaborate with other non-profit organizations, i.e. Ford Community Center to coordinate and consolidate shipping wherever possible

 Waste and Recycling

-Sort waste into general waste and recyclables; set up clearly labeled recycling bins
+• Sort waste into general waste and recyclables; set up clearly labelled recycling bins

 Circularity

-Build a shared inventory of equipment with FREC
+• Build a shared inventory of equipment with Ford Community Center

-Establish partnerships with upcycling organizations for items like mattresses and other furnitures for artist-in-residency
+• Establish partnerships with upcycling organizations for items like mattresses and other furniture (or buy second-hand) for artist-in-residency programs

 Energy Use

-Use LED lighting where possible.
+• Use natural light or LED lighting where possible.
 All lighting should be turned off or powered down when not in immediate use

 Digital